About this Guide

 - Use parents’ preferred mode of communication and offer choices: letters, email, text, phone, Facebook, Google Hangout, Skype, Zoom.

 - Offer face-to-face opportunities for parents/guardians and online learners to talk with mentors and program administrators.

 - Provide resources – print, online, and in person – for parents’ ongoing engagement in their students’ online experience.

 - Make sure parents have access to the LMS and understand how to access their students’ progress in the course.

 A successful online program requires strong leadership.
 Most school administrators may not have much experience establishing and maintaining online learning programs, but many have a good start on the endeavor and can and do provide ideas, encouragement, and support to their colleagues who are at earlier stages of development.
 In addition, practical research about online learning environments and student success has been and is being done, so we know a lot more about best practices than we did even three years ago.
-See Annotated Resources for Administrators for relevant research-based publications.
+See the resources and references at the end of the guide for relevant research-based publications.

 While opportunities to show understanding about and vision for developing successful online programs and services occur at the professional level, the impact of instructional leadership occurs at home, at the district and school building level, where the superintendent and principals set the tone and expectations for students, staff, parents, vendors, and community.
 Administrators at all levels are important advocates for online learning policies and options that expand opportunities for students and prepare them to be successful digital citizens in post-secondary studies and their work lives.

 Build on the Strengths and Experience of Those Who Are a Little Further Along